panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 Toggling the display of an element on the page is one of such features.

 In this post, I'm going to describe how Vue can show and hide elemente on a web page.
-2 approaches to hiding are presented:
+3 approaches to hiding are presented:

 * When the element is completely removed from DOM using `v-if`;
-* When it's just been hidden using CSS styles using `v-show`.
+* When it's just been hidden using CSS styles using `v-show`;

-As a bonus, you'll also find how to apply CSS animations when showing/hiding your element.
+* Applying the `visibility: hidden` using the `:class` binding.

 ## 1. Hiding using *v-if*